miripiruni/frontdesk/README.md

 - [overapi.com](http://overapi.com) — Collecting All Cheat Sheets
 - [Superherojs.com](http://superherojs.com/) - This site is a continuously updated list of articles that help explain the syntax of JavaScript, how to organize your projects, how to test your code, and what's on the horizon.
 - [JSBooks](http://jsbooks.revolunet.com/) - JSBooks the best free JavaScript books/resources
+- [WebPlatform.org](http://www.webplatform.org/) - Open community of developers building resources for a better web, regardless of brand, browser or platform

 ## Validators & Quality Tools
 - [W3C HTML Validator](http://validator.w3.org)